Background

 And in future relationships, as I said yesterday, trust and empathy are ruined forever.
 Future relationships, victims are so emotionally invested in victimhood that they will force the partner to abuse them, to be victim again.
 This is the comfort zone.
 It's a very powerful concept.

-And when an artist has a low supply or collapse, does he go more often, have these type of decisions, or no?
+And when a narcissist has no supply or collapse, does he go more often, have these type of decisions, or no?

 To feel alive.
 To feel alive.

-Because he would need to mutilate, he would need you to really cut him, to cut him, to mutilate him, to draw blood, to destroy the flesh.
+Because he would need to mutilate, he would need you to really cut him, to mutilate him, to draw blood, to destroy the flesh.
 And he would push you.

 And if the dominatrix has no boundaries, and is not strong, and the client is a dominant person, or with dominant personality, actually what would be created there is a dom-sub relationship where the dominatrix is a sub.
 And she will obey the so-called client, I mean, the sub.
 She will obey him, and she will inflict severe damage on the client.
 I've seen such cases.